privacysandbox/protected-auction-services-docs/bidding_auction_services_gcp_guide.md

 Please see the secure_invoke [README][64].
 This tool is bundled with the Bidding and Auction services.

 ##### Option 2: grpcurl
 Use [grpcurl][57] to send a gRPC request to the load balancer address you configured in the Terraform.
 Requests must be addressed to port 443 so that the load balancer can terminate the TLS connection.
 When testing locally-running services, disable the `TLS_INGRESS` flags to bypass TLS requirements.

+**Note:** if providing a `sample_request.json`, keep in mind that the `SelectAdRequest` will still require a protected_audience_ciphertext (see `secure_invoke` in Option 1 for instructions on how to generate a ciphertext payload).
+Additionally, grpcurl will not be able to decrypt the `AuctionResult` ciphertext.

 <table>
   <tr>